 Witchhazels develop nice green leaves where the crinkles of the veins look as though someone folded them perfectly across an axis.
 Autumn may really be the beginning of the season for Hamamelis however, because their leaves turn brilliant shades of yellow, orange, red or purple before falling to reveal their unique architectural structure.

 This is a large group of Witchhazels created by breeding Hamamelis mollis with Hamamelis japonica.
 All varieties grow 12-15' tall and often wider.
 Sun-part shade, Zone 5.

 Varieties of Hamamelis x intermedia include:

-Moderately slow growing shrub to 8-10 tall and wide or in many many years to 30’.
-Sweetly fragrant 11/2” rich golden yellow flowers with reddish brown sepals.
-Blooms on bare branches in January-February.
+Sweetly fragrant rich gold flowers with reddish brown sepals bloom on bare branches in January-February.
+Excellent for winter arrangements.
 Green leaves turn pure gold before falling in autumn.
-Excellent for winter arrangements.
-Native to China.

-Small fragrant golden yellow flowers appear in fall.
+Small fragrant golden yellow flowers appear in autumn.
 Their flowers sometimes get lost in yellow to orange fall color.
 Grows slowly to 10-15’ tall and wide sometimes to 25’ tall.
-Open spreading habit.
-Slow growing.
-This is the source of liniment witch hazel.
+Open spreading habit and slow growth.
+This is the source of medicinal Witchhazel.

 Common Name: Witchhazel

 Native: North America, Japan, and China